Ján Slota: Court cases

 Documents detailing Slota's alleged criminal past were published by Markíza, the leading private television station in Slovakia, which resulted in a court case Markíza v Slota.
 Slota has been involved in another court case regarding his alleged criminal past with the newspaper SME.
 He lost the case with Markíza TV, however, he won the case involving SME.

 During the court proceedings Slota said he was proud of assaulting and beating a Hungarian saying "I’m also proud of the fact that I gave the Hungarian a black eye."
 (Na to, že som tomu Maďarovi urobil monokel, som tiež hrdý.)

 Tabloid claims

 Slota supposedly reported a total yearly income of 311 400 SKK (about €10,000 or US$14,000) in his 2006 annual tax return, however he himself supposedly confirmed that he had bought a Bentley Continental GT for 2.6 million SKK in that year.
-In his ATR he also supposedly confessed that he has a luxury villa on the Croatian riviera as well as a Porsche Cayenne Turbo S "lent to him by one of his friends for his personal use".
+In his tax return he also supposedly confessed that he has a luxury villa on the Croatian riviera as well as a Porsche Cayenne Turbo S "lent to him by one of his friends for his personal use".